Leon Lobjoit

-Leon Alan Lobjoit (born 4 January 1995) is an English footballer who plays for Leighton Town, as a striker.
+Leon Alan Lobjoit (born 4 January 1995) is an English footballer who plays for Daventry Town, as a striker.

 Career

 Born in Hatfield, Lobjoit played youth football with Milton Keynes Dons and Coventry City, and non-league football with Hemel Hempstead Town, New Bradwell St Peter, Leighton Town, Arlesey Town and Buckingham Town.
 In March 2017 it was announced that he would sign a two-year professional contract with Northampton Town, effective from 1 July 2017.
 In September 2017 he joined local Evo-Stik Northern Premier League Division One South side Corby Town for a month to gain more first team experience.
 In October 2017 Lobjoit Joined Nuneaton Town on a one-month loan to gain experience at a higher level.
 On 2 February 2018 Leon moved to Banbury United on loan.
 He was released by Northampton at the end of the 2017–18 season, following their relegation.
 He then played for Brackley Town, AFC Rushden & Diamonds, Oxford City, MK Gallacticos, Bedford Town, Hemel Hempstead Town, Newport Pagnell Town and St Neots Town, before singing for Leighton Town.
+In the 2022–23 season he scored 60 goals, including several whilst suffering from an eye injury.
+He moved to Daventry Town in June 2023.